alexindima/NewsFeed-admin-angular/README.md

   selected categories will disappear from the category list.
 - Ability to set tags that will be ignored.
 Articles containing such tags will not be displayed

 The ability to change the user's name and password is implemented.
 The user with ID 1 is an administrator.
-This user has the opportunity to go to the admin panel (not implemented yet, it is planned to be implemented on the Angular).
 Also, the administrator's authorization will not be saved when the page is reloaded for security

 Known disadvantages: